 While it may work in some situations, relying on your rod for bite detection will cause you to miss a lot of quality bites.
 That may seem strange to some, but bear with me.

-Because your bites will occur primarily as the wacky rig hooks falls on slack line, you won’t feel the majority of them.
+Because your bites will occur primarily as the wacky rig hooks fall on a slack line, you won’t feel the majority of them.
 If you rely on the fish to move your rod tip, the fish may have your bait in its mouth for several seconds before you can set the hook.
 This has two consequences, neither of which is desirable: The fish will either wrap your line around nearby cover or, worse, swallow your hook.

 To avoid both of these scenarios, become a line-watcher at all times; don’t zone out or become distracted.
 Wacky rig bites are frequently distinguished by a sudden line jump or lateral movement in your slack line.
 In my experience, quick jumps indicate smaller bass, whereas straightening out and sideways movement of your line indicates big bass.